Last Updated on April 7, 2026

 Quick Tips: Okinawan Architecture

-After checking in at our last hotel, we headed out to a yakitori izakaya (Japanese pub) called Kushikiyo that we had booked in advance.
+Once we’d checked in at our hotel in Naha, we went out to enjoy some yakitori at an izakaya (Japanese-style pub) called Kushikiyo that we had booked in advance.
 There are plenty of izakayas in Okinawa, but yakitori-focused spots are rare, likely due to the abundance of local Okinawan cuisine.
 In the photo, you can see tsukune—skewered, seasoned ground chicken grilled right on the spot.
 It was incredibly tender and delicious.

 I mostly eat dinner at home, so I don’t go to izakayas very often since having kids.
 Still, freshly grilled yakitori at a restaurant is really delicious.

 Now, let me show you the hotel where we stayed.
-In the morning, we headed to the restaurant and were greeted by floor-to-ceiling windows, offering a view of lush Okinawan greenery outside.
-The sunlight streaming through the windows and the gentle sway of the trees outside created a truly beautiful scene.
+The next morning, we headed to the restaurant and were greeted by floor-to-ceiling windows with a view of lush Okinawan greenery.
+Sunlight streamed through the windows, and the gentle sway of the trees outside created a truly beautiful sight.
 The chairs and tables were charming, and the interior had a lovely, inviting atmosphere.

 For breakfast, we chose a main dish from several options and enjoyed the rest from a buffet.
 The hotel uses many locally sourced ingredients from Okinawa, offering us authentic regional flavors.
 I particularly enjoyed trying a local vegetable called “Handama.”
 Its unique purple leaves are packed with nutrients, making it a truly special discovery for me.

-In Japan, travelers often rank hotel breakfasts by popularity and consider them a key part of their stay.
-Many hotels take great pride in their morning menus, especially those featuring local flavors, which attract many guests.
+In Japan, travelers often rank hotel breakfasts by popularity and consider them a highlight of their stay.
+Many hotels take great pride in their morning menus, especially those featuring local ingredients and regional flavors to attract guests.

 After breakfast, I wandered through the courtyard, which features a summer pool, a relaxing seating area.
 It is not a massive resort, but the hotel is truly wonderful.
 Although Naha is the most urban part of Okinawa, it’s wonderful to be able to enjoy a short stroll or a relaxing break surrounded by tropical greenery right after breakfast.